-- ★ For effective time management, this tip needs to actually go on your to-do list. - If you have piles of papers scattered all over your desk or work space, finding the one you actually need will be like finding a needle in a haystack. - There are few things as frustrating as wasting valuable time looking for misplaced items.
-Not to mention how hard clutter can make it to focus. - Little things make a big difference.
-Create a filing system for documents, make sure your work is always saved in the relevant place. - Unsubscribe to emails you no longer need. - → Just think-you only have to do it once, but you get the benefits forever.
+- For effective time management, this tip needs to actually go on your to-do list. + - + actually need will be like finding a needle in a haystack. - + to mention how hard clutter can make it to focus. - Little things make a big difference.
+Create a filing system for documents, make sure your + work is always saved in the relevant place. - Unsubscribe to emails you no longer need. + - Just think-you only have to do it once, but you get the benefits forever. +